ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/self_hosted_cicd_github/prepare-github-repo.md

 Now, you will prepare your GitHub repository as follows:

 1. Go to GitHub and log in with your account credentials.
-2. In the top right corner, click the + dropdown and select Import repository
+2. In the top right corner, click the + dropdown and select Import repository.

 ![img5](Figures/05.png)